 Pa.
-House approves GOP's no-tax-hike budget
+House approves Republican-crafted $31.5 billion no-tax-hike budget

-The state House on Tuesday approved a Republican-crafted $31.5 billion no-tax-hike budget, a pared-down proposal compared to Gov. Tom Wolf's plan that lays out priorities of the House GOP for budget negotiations.
+The state House on Tuesday approved a Republican-crafted $31.5 billion no-tax-hike budget — a pared-down proposal compared to Gov. Tom Wolf's plan — that lays out priorities of the House GOP for budget negotiations.

 The House approved the bill on a mostly party-line vote, 114-84, and it now moves to the Senate.

 House Republicans unveiled their proposal Monday evening.
-It would spend $815 million less than Wolf's plan, while reducing state spending by $245 million compared to the current year spending.
+It would spend $815 million less than Wolf's plan, while reducing state spending by $245 million compared to the current year.

-The state is facing at least a $680 million shortfall for the current fiscal year ending June 30.
+The state is facing at least a $680 million shortfall for the fiscal year ending June 30.

 In February, Wolf proposed a $32.3 billion spending plan that contained $1 billion in new taxes, including a natural gas severance tax, as well as savings from closing a state prison in Pittsburgh and eliminating unfilled state positions.